thedarkwriter/courseware-lms-content/courses/exec_resource.md

 # The Exec Resource

-The exec resource is a powerful tools that allows you to access operating system commands and execute scripts from within your Puppet manifests.
+The exec resource is a powerful tool that allows you to access operating system commands and execute scripts from within your Puppet manifests.
 It is especially useful when there is no available  Puppet resource type to perform a function.

 After completing this course, you will be able to apply the exec resource appropriately and ensure that you maintain the idempotency of your Puppet manifests.